Architecture

 Relays

-n2x.io offers two types of relays:
+n2x.io provides two types of relays:

 -